 Android Studio installs the app on your device and runs it.

-- Unplug the USB cable and plug it back in.
+- If Android Studio doesn't recognize your device, unplug the USB cable and plug it back in.
+Restart Android Studio.